juggie/aa-proxy-rs/README.md

 > **Raspberry Pi 3 B+ is _not_ supported** due to the lack of USB OTG support.

 > [!WARNING]
 > - **2.4GHz Wi-Fi is being deprecated by Google** and is no longer a reliable long-term solution.
->   Newer head units with higher resolutions (e.g. Full HD displays in some Kia/Hyundai models) require **5GHz Wi-Fi** to function without .
+>   Newer head units with higher resolutions (e.g. Full HD displays in some Kia/Hyundai models) require **5GHz Wi-Fi**
+>   to function **with full resolution support**.
->   Only boards with 5GHz-capable Wi-Fi chips will be able to support full resolution.
+>   Only boards with 5GHz-capable Wi-Fi chips will be able to utilize the full display resolution.
 >   Simply changing the DPI will not solve this limitation.
 >
 > - Additionally, **2.4GHz Wi-Fi can interfere with Bluetooth**, since both operate on the same frequency band.
 >   This can occasionally cause connection issues — especially during the initial pairing phase when both Wi-Fi and Bluetooth are active.
 >   The problem is particularly noticeable on devices like the **Raspberry Pi Zero 2 W**.